pj1911/my-wiki/docs/Fuzzy Inference Systems.md

 Thus a single numeric value, such as \(25^\circ\mathrm{C}\), can belong to several of these fuzzy sets at once, but with different degrees of membership.

-### Fuzzy IF--THEN rules
+### Fuzzy IF-THEN rules

 Now we can express knowledge in a very natural form using fuzzy sets.
 For instance, in a simple temperature control scenario, we might want to decide how fast a fan should run based on how warm the room feels.
 A human would say something like: **IF** temperature is warm **THEN** fan speed is medium.
-More formally, this is a fuzzy IF--THEN rule of the form:
+More formally, this is a fuzzy IF-THEN rule of the form:

 $$
 \text{IF } x \text{ is } A \text{ THEN } y \text{ is } B.